Authenticity

 Start with the front image

-- The outer border should keep a consistent width.
+• The outer border should keep a consistent width all the way around — no thin spots or bulges.

-- The felt should sit flat rather than wavering at the corners.
+• The felt should sit flat rather than curling, warping, or wavering at the corners.

 Read the embroidery closely

-- Letter spacing should stay readable around the ring.
+• Letter spacing should stay readable and consistent around the entire ring.

-- Yellow and green thread fill should look clean and even.
+• Yellow and green thread fill should look clean, even, and fully saturated.

-- The centre of the compass should not appear bulky or messy.
+• The centre of the compass should not appear bulky, lumpy, or raised above the arms.

 Do not ignore the buttons

-- Check that the listing includes the buttons when expected.
+• Check that the listing includes the buttons and shows them clearly.

-- Use the size guide and attachment guide before checkout.
+• Use the size guide and attachment guide before checkout to confirm compatibility.

 Frequently asked questions